Fully Autonomous AI Agents Should Not be Developed: Values Embedded in Agentic Systems

+{\bf Potential Benefit:} Agents may augment capabilities, such as an agent for people with hand mobility issues or low vision that can complete tasks online in response to simple language commands \cite{MIND2WEB}.
+Agents may help to improve users’ positive impact within their organizations and with customers\footnote{E.g., as described for generative AI by \citet{Brynjolfsson2023GenerativeAI}, and a motivation for \citet{MoveWorks,Leena}.} or increase their public reach,\footnote{E.g., \citet{Omneky,Ocoya}} and commercial sources speak to how assistance offered by AI agents increases user freedom and opportunity.\footnote{E.g., \citet{PwC2025AIAgentsFutureOfWork,Coenraets2024AIAgentsSalesforce,MicrosoftAgents}}

+{\bf Risk:} One of the ``ironies of automation'' \cite{Bainbridge83} is that increasing automation leads users to lose competence in rare but critical tasks because they lose practice in the relevant domain.
+This effect has recently begun to be documented for deployed AI applications \cite{Ahmad2025DeskillingColonoscopies,Gerlich2025AIToolsSociety}.
+Users also tend to over-trust assistive automation even when it's fallible, a tendency known as \textit{automation bias} \cite{Goddard2012AutomationBias,Holbrook2024OvertrustAI}.
+(Also see ``trust'' in \cref{value-trust}.)
+Further complicating the issue, assistive use where AI agents \textit{supplement} workers comes up against the possibility of \textit{supplanting} people, decreasing oversight while increasing the risk of inaccuracy (\cref{value-accuracy}), and contributing to job loss and economic inequalities between those creating agents and those replaced by them \cite{frank2025ai,agrawal2022power}.

-{\bf Application to agentic levels:} ($\downuparrows$).
-By design, assistiveness increases as the AI agent level increases: Each increasing AI agent level provides for more assistive options, as the AI system requires less guidance from the developer or user.
+{\bf Application to agentic levels:} Each increasing AI agent level provides for more assistance as the agent requires less input from the developer or user and can access more action surfaces.
+With this comes human overreliance, degradation of critical skills, and difficulty in appropriate oversight, increasing the risk of unwanted outcomes.